Paws and Reflect Program is â€œPutting On the Dogâ€

 <?xml:namespace prefix = o ns = "urn:schemas-microsoft-com:office:office" />

 A full two hours of education and fun have been planned for the day.
-Items on the agenda include: pet safety, what makes a good therapy dog, special readings and why is pet therapy so important to the hospital.
+Some of the topics include: pet safety (how to approach a strange dog and what to do when a strange dog approaches you), what makes a good therapy dog, special readings and why is pet therapy so important to the hospital.

 Participants will also rotate through a variety of activity centers including: Dog Grooming, Health, Nutrition and Exercise for Dogs, What is a Rescue Animal? and Reading to the Dogs.
 Participants will also make a special take-home craft during the rotations.